MIC IP starlight 7000i (MIC-7502-Z30x), MIC IP fusion 9000i (MIC-9502-Z30xxx)

 Complaints received about video performance in terms of sharpness, focus, and color.

-Complaints received about NTCIP Autofocus, Autoiris, and MIC wiper control.
+Complaints received about NTCIP control of Autofocus, Autoiris, and MIC wiper.

-Incorrect default settings, camera block performance, and compatibility issue between the optical characteristics of the bubble and the camera block.
-(Not applicable for the MIC IP ultra 7100i)
+AUTODOME IP starlight 7000i: Incorrect default settings, camera block performance, and compatibility issue between the optical characteristics of the bubble and the camera block.

-Autofocus and Autotiris functions were released in 2007, but the NTCIP standard was changed in 2014.
+Autofocus and Autoiris functions were released in 2007, but the NTCIP standard was changed in 2014.
 These functions were not used in the ITS market until recently.

 Which Bosch encoders and decoders are compatible with BVMS?

 Up until some years ago, new released cameras, encoders, domes and decoders that are introduced into market after a BVMS release could not be connected to an existing BVMS version because these cameras where not known to the BVMS.
 In the BVMS 4.5.1, a new concept was introduced.
 This concept treats Bosch video encoders and decoders as generic devices, and automatically recognizes specific device functionality (for example the number of streams, relays and inputs).
 Based on this information the, at that time, unknown device is added to the system and can be used by the operator.
 The attached document provides a detailed description of this functionality.

 CPP: Combined firmware package – applicable to all platforms